Abdihakim Mohamoud Haji-Faqi: Personal life

 Haji-Faqi hails from the Bay region in southern Somalia.
-He belongs to the Tunni sub group of the Rahanweyn clan.
+He belongs to the Dabarre sub group of the Rahanweyn clan.

 Haji-Faqi was previously a diplomat in Canada.

 Career

 On 12 November 2010, Haji-Faqi was appointed Minister of Defence of Somalia.
-He was also serving as one of three national Vice President of Somalia (or in other words Deputy Prime Minister).
+He was also serving as one of three national deputy prime ministers of Somalia.
 His term as Defence Minister came to an end on 20 July 2011.

 On 4 November 2012, Haji-Faqi was appointed Minister of Defence for a second time by the new Prime Minister, Abdi Farah Shirdon.

 Among his first initiatives in office, Haji-Faqi led negotiations helping to secure the Arab League's support for the Somali federal government's campaign to end the longstanding arms embargo on Somalia.
 The blockade was eventually lifted on 6 March 2013, following the United Nations Security Council's unanimous adoption of Resolution 2093.

 Haji-Faqi's second term as Minister of Defence ended on 17 January 2014, when new Prime Minister Abdiweli Sheikh Ahmed appointed Mohamed Sheikh Hassan as his successor.